How to Tackle Seven-Year Medical Program Essays

-In recent years, guaranteed admission medical programs have exploded in popularity.
+In recent years, guaranteed-admission medical programs have exploded in popularity.
 These programs allow students to apply for a guaranteed place in medical school right out of high school.
-Often, these programs will include compressed undergraduate degree timelines that reduce the total time requirement by one to two years, leading to so-called six and seven year medical programs.
+Often, these programs will include compressed undergraduate degree timelines that reduce the total time requirement by one to two years, leading to so-called seven- and eight-year medical programs.
 These programs have grown increasingly competitive, and acceptance rates are often lower than undergraduate acceptance rates at Ivy League schools.

-We spoke with Admissions Hero Co-Founder and Essay Specialist Vinay Bhaskara, who was accepted into seven year medical programs last year about how he would approach these essays.
+We spoke with CollegeVine co-founder and essay specialist Vinay Bhaskara, who was accepted into seven-year medical programs last year about how he would approach these essays.

 By applying to the Pre-Professional Scholars Program, you are applying to gain admission to professional school earlier than students who apply in the traditional way.
 Please indicate why you’re interested in your chosen profession.
 How do you see yourself being particularly suited to this field?
 What events and/or experiences have led you to your choice?
 This essay should be between 250 and 500 words in length.